NCERT Solutions Class 9 Science Chapter 1 – Free PDF Download

-1) Which of the following is matter?
-Chair, air, love, smell, hate, almond, thought, cold, cold drink, smell of perfume.
+Chair, air, love, smell, hate, almonds, thought, cold, lemon water, smell of perfume.

 The characteristics of particles of matter are:

 1. The mass per unit volume of a substance is called density. (density=mass/volume).
 Arrange the following in the order of increasing density – air, exhaust from the chimneys, honey, water, chalk, cotton and iron.

 The following substances are arranged in the increasing density: